jesusff/cmip6-for-cordex/CMIP6_studies_list_EUR.md

       For the performance criteria, we compute the spatial RMSE on the 12-month bias maps over the period 1985-2014.
-It means that we first compute the temporal average to obtain a mean seasonal cycle - 12maps- of the bias maps and then we compute the spatio-temporal RMSE).
+It means that we first compute the temporal average to obtain a mean seasonal cycle - 12maps- of the bias maps and then we compute the spatio-temporal RMSE.
 All the models are interpolated on the grid of the refererence dataset, and then a mask of the Mediterranean Sea is applied (no Black Sea).
 The reference dataset is a specific CMEMS product developed for the Mediterranean Sea, GOS-L4_GHRSST-SSTfnd-OISST_HR_REP-MED-v02.0-fv02.0 data (Pisano et al.
       2016, doi:10.1016/j.rse.2016.01.019, Casey et al. 2010,
       doi:10.1007/978-90-481-8681-5_16 .
 Generated/provided by Copernicus Marine
-      Service and CNR - ISMAR ROME.
+      Service and CNR - ISMAR ROME).
     best: 0
     worst: inf
   plausible_values: